softkave/fimidara-server-node/notes/now.md

   - [ ] match closest pre-transformed
   - [ ] get path, get presigned path
 - [ ] Limit workspaces created by a user to 3 with a way to request for more
+- [ ] Cron job to auto dump and archive db data
 - [ ] Use standard JWT secret for production
 - [ ] Move db to another thread
 - [ ] Test files like .env work on upload and read file